“Wisdom is knowing the right path to take…integrity is taking it.”

 1. Make a list of role models and stories: Create a list of the people in your life who you think exemplify honesty and integrity.
 It may include someone in your immediate circle such as a family member, a friend, or a known figure from mainstream culture or history.
 There are plenty of exceptional people to choose from: Abraham Lincoln, Mahatma Gandhi, Nelson Mandela or Eleanor Roosevelt (just to name a few).
 These individuals stood by their beliefs in the face of oppression.
 Their stories of bravery and courage can serve as a reminder of the virtues that lie within us.

 3. Have a plan on how to deal with those who don’t demonstrate these qualities: As much as you try to stick with the truth, you’ll occasionally bump into those who don’t share the same standards of conduct.
 If you find yourself triggered, remember that you’re capable of taking the high road.
 You don’t need to stoop to their level.
 What helps me deal with these situations is realizing that people who lack integrity are hurting inside.
 It’s only when people harbor unhealed wounds and unresolved dysfunctions that they will feel the need to protect themselves with deceptive and manipulative behavior.
 Rather than engaging with them, take a strategic approach.
-In this post, I’ve provided details on how to deal with toxic people.
+In this post, I’ve provided tips on how to deal with toxic people.

 4. Teach and model these values to others: Like any behavioral skill, the more you practice it, the more ingrained these proclivities become in the makeup of your personality.
 You’ll find that being honest in all your dealings becomes a natural part of your conduct and you won’t need to put as much thought into it as you did before.
 The people around you will take notice and will respect you for your commitment to your integrity.
 This trait is especially important if you’re in a leadership position such as a manager, CEO, teacher, or parent.
 Former US President, Dwight D. Eisenhower once said that the supreme quality of leadership is integrity.